5. Strategies for Success

 Step 4: Prepare for the Interview

 Get the Successful Interviewing handout from our office (third floor of the library) and go through the 50 interview questions at the end of this handout which will help you answer any question an interviewer may ask.
 Our office offers interviewing skills workshops throughout the year, and we are available for “mock interviews,” which is probably the most useful preparation possible.
 The best advice we can give: practice, practice, practice!

 After an interview, set yourself apart from the other candidates by doing the following: Send a personalized hand written thank you cord to your interviewer. lf there is more than one interviewer, you may send one to each individual or send one and address it to both.

 If you haven’t heard after a week (unless they specify that it will take them longer), call and inquire where they are in their process and ask if you con provide other materials to help facilitate the process.

-The Office of Life Planning is here to help you in any aspect of the application process.
+Career Development & Calling is here to help you in any aspect of the application process.
 Call for an appointment at 565-6031 or visit us on the third floor of the Library.